moneroexamples/private-testnet/README.md

-# Setting private monero testnet network
+# Setting private Monero testnet network

 Having private [Monero](https://getmonero.org/) testnet network can be very useful, as you can play around with the monero without risking making expensive mistakes on real network.
 However,